actualbudget/docs/docs/install/desktop-app.md

 If you’re already running your own server, the Web client remains your best option.
 Running the desktop app alongside an existing server can lead to version mismatches — the server might expect a different release than that provided by the desktop app, potentially causing unexpected issues.

-## Setting Up the Desktop App with a Local Server
+## Setting up the desktop app local server

-Setting up the desktop app is straightforward.
+Setting up the desktop app local server is straightforward.
 Follow these steps:

 In the server selection area, click **Change** as shown below: